Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-describe key ideas in the tradition of western social and political theory: 1,2explain key social and political theories in historical context and understand their value for making sense of social and political realities: 1,2recognise the variety of social and political theories and identify comparisons and contrasts between them: 1,2demonstrate understanding of the difference between explanatory and normative social and political theory: 2explain the connection between broad traditions of social and political theory and specific topics (power, freedom, democracy, and the state): 2describe key ideas in non-western traditions in social and political theory: 1,2
+describe key concepts in the tradition of modern, Western social and political theory (eg. State, citizen, power etc): 1,2explain key social and political theories in historical context: 1,2understand the value of social and political concepts for making sense of social and political realities, including their application in early and late modernity: 1,2recognise a variety of social and political concepts, be able to link these to theoretical positions and identify commonalities and contrasts between them: 1,2demonstrate understanding of the difference between explanatory and normative social and political theory: 1,2understand and explain critical positions on core concepts in modern Western models of society/polity, with particular attention to those `Others¿ typically unaddressed in classical/modern thought.: 1,2

 Description of Module Assessment

-EssayStudents are required to write a 1500 word essay on a key issue in social and political theory from a list of questions set out by the module leader, which align with topics covered on the module.2: Exam weighted 50%
+EssayStudents are required to write a 1000 word essay on a key issue in social and political theory from a list of questions set out by the module leader, which align with topics covered on the module.
+This essay will develop and should respond to feedback on the prior summative assessed plan/annotated bibliography.